Input YAML configuration file#

 define the SOAP descriptors used for structure representation.

-The section allows you to set up VASP static calculations for accurately labeling training structures, including bulk, isolated atoms, and dimers.
+This section allows you to set up static calculations based on DFT or force fields for accurately labelling training structures, including bulk, isolated atoms, and dimers.
+This can be specified in the RSS config file as:

 # DFT Labelling Parameters